nebius-analytics/newanalyst/README.md

 ```
 If you have problems with connecting to DB please contact our HR team.

-## 2. "Conversion to first GPU conumption"
+## 2. Conversion to first GPU conumption
 Now, imagine yourself as an analyst at Nebius.
-The CEO approaches you and asks: “How can we increase conversion from registration to first GPU consumption”
+The CPO approaches you and asks: “How can we increase conversion from registration to first GPU consumption for Individual users”

 Propose an action plan for how you would approach this task.
 Consider the following:

  * What hypotheses do you have?

- * What metrics would you track and measure?
+ * What metrics would you track and measure to check these hypotheses?

- * How would you validate or disprove your assumptions?